 Do your feet itch and burn?
 Chances are that you have athlete’s foot.
-The good news is that teenagers and adults in the Columbus and Upper Arlington area can rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham for effective treatment of their athlete’s foot.
+The good news is that teenagers and adults in the Greater Columbus area can rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham for effective treatment of their athlete’s foot.

 Known as “tinea pedis,” athlete’s foot is a fungal infection that typically begins between the toes.
 Most of our patients who have the condition experience higher levels of sweat on their feet and wear shoes that are too tight or poor fitting.
 The condition is contagious in nature, so you most likely contracted it from a gym or other public area by way of a dirty towel, someone else’s clothing or the floor of the locker room.
 As the condition develops, it can spread to other parts of your feet.
 Non-prescription medications may effectively treat mild cases of athlete’s foot, but it is very likely that the symptoms will return or not be effectively controlled.
 Treatment by a board-certified dermatologist is the best way to treat and manage athlete’s foot.

 Athlete’s foot can be a painful condition if it is not properly managed.
 In the early stages, athlete’s foot makes your feet itch, burn, and sting.
 As the condition worsens, you may develop ulcers and blisters.
 Treatment also helps prevent spreading the fungus to other parts of your feet and to other people.

 Despite the name, the fungus that causes athlete’s foot can spread to your hands if you touch or scratch the affected part of your feet.
 As a board-certified dermatologist, Dr. Hicks-Graham can effectively treat the fungal infection on your feet, hands and other affected areas.